nexxeln/nexxel.dev/README.md

 ## Credits

-- [Sid](https://github.com/sidwebworks) for helping with setting up the blog and listening to my CSS troubles.
+- [Sid](https://github.com/sidwebworks/) for helping with setting up the blog and listening to my CSS troubles.
+- [Mateusz Aliyev](https://github.com/mateuszaliyev/) for giving very valuable feedback.
 - [Theo Browne](https://t3.gg/) for gifting the nice [nxl.sh](https://nxl.sh) domain.
 - [Lee Robinson](https://leerob.io/) for inspiration and the README.
-- [Harsh Singh](https://github.com/harshhhdev) for helping with some of the MDX components.
+- [Harsh Singh](https://github.com/harshhhdev/) for helping with some of the MDX components.